pieroproietti/pengui/README.md

 `sudo apt install libxcb-cursor0 libpython3.11`

 # venv
-Just run ./create_venv and follow the instructions.
+Just run `./bin/create_venv and` follow the instructions.

 At this point just: `pip install pyside6` and we are ready to go

-# Follow noter are not implemented
+# Follow notes are not implemented

 ## poetry
-Vorrei gestire il progetto con poetry, forse semplicemente con poesia!
+I will like to manage the package with `poetry`, perhaps simply for poetry!

 * `sudo apt install pipx`
 * `pipx ensurepath`